TheKevJames/web/readmes/work.rst

   significantly easier.
 I try to set up tools for the vast majority of these sorts of issues, but will often comment with "nitpicks".
-If I begin any review comment with "nitpick: ", you are welcome to avoid addressing that issue if you believe its worth getting the code out more quickly.
+If I begin any review comment with "nitpick: ", you are welcome to avoid addressing that issue if you believe it's worth getting the code out more quickly.
 These things should be addressed at some point, but there's a trade-off between "perfect" and "fast"; "good enough" is a worthy goal.

-- if we've chatted about it already, or its a "one-liner", or if its config-only, it might be a candidate for going "straight to master".
+- if we've chatted about it already, or it's a "one-liner", or if its config-only, it might be a candidate for going "straight to master".
 Use your best judgement!
 Despite what I said above, there's a time-and-place for inundating each other with PRs.